tylersatre/serena/docs/02-usage/030_clients.md

 ### MCP-Enabled IDEs and Coding Clients (Cline, Roo-Code, Cursor, Windsurf, etc.)

-Being an MCP Server, Serena can be included in any MCP Client.
 Most of the popular existing coding assistants (e.g. IDE extensions) and AI-enabled IDEs themselves support connections to MCP Servers.
 Serena generally boosts performance by providing efficient tools for symbolic operations.

 We generally **recommend to use the `ide-assistant` context** for these integrations by adding the arguments `--context ide-assistant`